 Please contact your Program Counsellor for questions, or if you experience any difficulties submitting the form or documentation.

-Requests for Deferred Final Exams/Conditions for Fall 17 must be submitted no later than five business days after the missed exam/assignment.
-The latest possible deadline for submission for some students would therefore be Friday, December 22, 2017.
+Requests for Deferred Final Exams/Conditions for Fall 18 must be submitted no later than five business days after the missed exam/assignment.
+For some students, this would mean that the lastest possible deadline for submission would be December 21, 2018.
 If for any reason you are unable to meet the five business day deadline, please contact your Program Counsellor immediately to discuss.

 All requests will be reviewed by the B.Sc.
-Academic Review Committee during the first week of January 2018.
-If approved by the Academic Review Committee, Deferred Final Exams will be written during the University's official deferred exam period (which is February 5 to 9, 2018).
+Academic Review Committee in early January 2019.
+If approved by the Academic Review Committee, Deferred Final Exams will be written during the University's official deferred exam period (which is February 4 to 8, 2019).
 As long as your documentation is in order (ie: clearly confirms illness on the date in question), you should not anticipate any problems with your request.